jackwaterloo/personal-site-bootstrap/README.md

 ### HTML
 The entire *Contact Me* section I created from scratch.
 The footer and nav bar were copied over from the home page.

-Filling out the elements and deciding struction for the section was pretty quick.
+Filling out the elements and deciding structure for the section was pretty quick.
 The same cannot be said about the CSS portion.

 ### CSS
 It was very difficult to get the functionality I wanted with responsiveness.